thulioph/distance-direction/README.md

 [Link](https://thulioph.github.io/distance-direction)

-### Why

-Because i don't know where i am and i'm very hungry.

-### Inspiration

-Thank you for ifood, pedidos já and other companies that don't use google maps api to fill form and help user :)

 ### Usage

 Fill **origin** and **destination** fields, choose **how you goes** and submit, below you see the routes with **travel time** and **distance**.
 Can you click in **show route** button for see into map.